abel-sysu/en/_members/wuziwei.md

     My name is Wu Ziwei.
 I’m now a graduate student
     I’m slow-witted and like to watch suspensive,
     brain-burning, thrilling movies or play and love psychology books
-    I like solving some repetitive and tedious work by programming
+    I enjoy solving some repetitive and tedious work by programming
-    At present, I use bioinformatics to solve question in evolutionary genomics and phylogenetics
+    At present, I use bioinformatics to solve questions in evolutionary genomics and phylogenetics
 <centre>
 email: ziweiw1998@gmail.com